Got this in from Dave which I rather liked:

 Chose N-scale on a hollow core door using Kato track at the recommendation of my local train hobby store.

-Started in May and am nearly finished.
+Started last year and I am nearly finished.

 Wanted to model early 1950’s in a NM/SW Colorado type free style landscape.

 The depot is a model of the Glorieta, NM station using Red River Models of Tyler, TX kit.

 The passenger train is the “starter kit” from Kato which is the first diesel passenger train.